Pierre Baruzy: Biography

 Of Italian origin, a descendant of a noble Venetian family, Pierre Barozzi (in French spelled Baruzy), entered the French boxing academy at the age of thirteen, where he was a pupil of Charles Charlemont and was named eleven times French champion of the weightlifting.

-He participated in the 1924 Summer Olympics, the French Box is included for the first time in the 1924 Summer Olympics in Paris.
+He participated in the 1924 Summer Olympics, the first Olympics to include a demonstration of French boxing (Savate).
 In 1930 he became president of the Académie de Boxe Française and in 1937 the last French Championship was held (until its rebirth in 1966) during which he obtained the title of Champion in all categories, beating middle-weight boxer and heavy.
 Between 1922 and 1935 he obtained eleven championship titles.

 Pierre Baruzy joined the Resistance during the Second World War.
 He chaired the "JP workers commission"; Under the Occupation, Baruzy was appointed municipal councilor of Paris in December 1941 by the Minister of the Interior Pierre Pucheu, and became secretary of the municipal council in 1943.
 He was president of the Steering Committee of Timken (France) and Chancellor of the CIOS International Academy.
 As an industrialist he was president of the Compagnie des ASTD and member of the Board for Meules Norton.